SgtEpsilon/Retro-Replay-V2/README.md

 /editeventtime messageid:123456789 datetime:25-12-2026 10:00 PM
 → Shift time updated to 10 PM
 → All reminders and alerts rescheduled (2hr, 5min, start)
-→ Embed updated with new time
+→ Embed updated with new time and timestamps
 ```

 ### Setting Custom Status